jbinto/ansible-ubuntu-rails-server/README.md

 ansible-playbook build-server.yml -i hosts-digitalocean -u root -K -vvvv
 ```

+Note that after the first run, `root` will no longer be able to log in.
+To run the playbook again, replace `root` with the `deploy` user as set in `vars/defaults.yml`.

 ## Notes

 * Vagrant ships with insecure defaults.
 Can log in to the VM with `vagrant/vagrant`, and there is an insecure SSH key.
 Need to destroy this stuff.